jacobandreas/writing/_posts/2012-04-03-on-community-administration-and-mental-health.md

 deliberate choice is unimportant.

 The omphaloskeptical mindset is good for at least one thing: attracting donations from alumni.
 A pattern among Bwog commenters, after expressing disgust at their treatment by Columbia, is to announce that Columbia doesn't deserve a cent of donation money from alumni.
 This, too, is wrong.
-We should
-give: to provide more aid, to put more freshmen in Furnald, and to prevent Columbia from becoming the sort of place that has to convince students that it is the entire world in order to keep the doors open.
+We should give, precisely in order to prevent Columbia from becoming the sort of place that has to convince students that it is the entire world in order to keep the doors open.

 ---

-Update: Lucy makes a much smarter (and certainly more important) point than the one I was originally intending to make: that the university's cultivation (or non-cultivation) of a "campus community" does not change the fact that we have an individual obligation to look out for the people around us.
+Update: Lucy makes a smarter (and certainly more important) point than the one I was originally intending to make: that the university's cultivation (or non-cultivation) of a "campus community" does not change the fact that we have an individual obligation to look out for the people around us.